ArtifactDB/artifactdb-cli/books/adbcli/tutorial/download.md

 The command `download` can be used to retrieve the data files back on our local computer.
 We can download either one single artifact, or the data files within a specific project and version.
 The destination folder is created if it doesn't exist, but by default files are downloaded from the location where the `adb` command run.
-Let's illustrate this:
+Let's illustrate this, by downloading the files in version `1`.
+We use the notation `{project_id}@{version}`:

 ```
 adb> download PRJ000000021@1